sungsoo-ahn/2025/_posts/2025-04-28-visualprop.md

 ## Shape bias

-It seems obvious that the best investigated models leverage objects' shapes to measure image similarities, as textures and colors cues are absent from caricatures.
+It seems obvious that the best investigated models leverage objects' shapes to measure image similarities, as texture and color cues are absent from caricatures.
-Here, we examine the shape bias of current models, compared to toddlers, and analyze the relation between shape bias and caricature recognition.
+Here, we examine the shape bias of current models, compared to toddlers, and analyze the relationship between shape bias and caricature recognition.

+The cue-conflict protocol if the main experiment protocol to evaluate the shape bias <d-cite key="diesendruck2003specific"></d-cite>.
+The idea is to present an object and two variants, one modifying only the texture of the original object and one modifying only the shape of the original object.
+The task is then to choose which of the two variants is the closest to the original one.
+If a toddler tend to select the shape variant, it means that he is shape biased.

-ML benchmarks used to evaluate the shape bias of models <d-cite key=" geirhos2021partial,hermann2020origins"></d-cite> do not follow the experimental protocols of developmental studies, as they texture the whole image instead of the object itself <d-cite key="smith2003learning"></d-cite>; thus we follow the cue-conflict experimental protocol of Tartaglini et al. (2022).
+ML benchmarks used to evaluate the shape bias of models <d-cite key=" geirhos2021partial,hermann2020origins"></d-cite> do not follow the experimental protocols of developmental studies, as they texture the whole image instead of the object itself
+<d-cite key="smith2003learning"></d-cite>.
+This is important as it confounds using the
+shape and being able to segment the object.
+Thus we follow the cue-conflict experimental protocol of Tartaglini et al. (2022), who only texture the objects.
 First, we evaluate the shape bias on common (in-distribution) objects.
+We reuse the masks of common objects and the 16 textures used in prior works <d-cite key="hermann2020origins,tartaglini2022developmentally"></d-cite>; this set includes 16 categories of objects, each containing 10 masks of different object instances.
+With these images, we build a set of triplets that respect the cue-conflict paradigm.
-We reuse masked shapes of common objects used in<d-cite key="hermann2020origins,tartaglini2022developmentally"></d-cite>, which include 16 categories, each containing 10 masks of different instances, and the 16 textures used in <d-cite key="tartaglini2022developmentally"></d-cite>.
-We construct an anchor image mixing a shape with a texture, a variant built with the same shape but a different texture and another variant built with the same texture but a different shape.
-Then, for each triplet, we define a shape bias success as the embedding of the anchor being closer to the same shape variant compared to the same texture variant and define the shape bias accuracy as the success rate.
+In each triplet, we construct an anchor image mixing a shape with a texture, a variant built with the same shape but a different texture and another variant built with the same texture but a different shape.
+For each triplet, we define a shape bias success as the representation of the anchor being closer to the same shape variant compared to the same texture variant.
+The shape bias accuracy is simply the success rate.
 The set of triplets includes all possible combinations.
-Second, to evaluate the shape bias on novel objects, we reproduce the same protocol, but using the 16 novel shapes used by<d-cite key=" tartaglini2022developmentally,parks2020statistical"></d-cite>.
+Second, to evaluate the shape bias on novel objects, we reproduce the same protocol, but using the 16 novel shapes used in prior work <d-cite key="tartaglini2022developmentally,parks2020statistical"></d-cite>.

 {% include figure.html path="assets/img/2025-04-28-visualprop/shapebiasimg.png"
 class="img-fluid" %}